DOCUMENT TSC-2026/B51 · BLOG POST 51 · CONSUMER COMMERCE · REV. 01

 are humming.

 After the core flows are built and tuned, the next layer is SMS and a few specialized flows.
-SMS works best woven into existing flows, a text in the cart sequence, a shipping update, rather than as a separate channel you blast.
+SMS works best woven into existing flows: a text in the cart sequence, a shipping update, a back-in-stock alert.
+Rather than a standalone blast channel.
 It converts well because it is immediate, and it punishes overuse faster than email, so restraint is the strategy.

 The specialized flows worth adding as you scale: a replenishment flow timed to your product's reorder cycle, a VIP flow for your highest-value customers, a back-in-stock flow for sold-out items, and a post-purchase education series for products that need it.
-Each is a smaller audience than the core five but high intent.
+Each reaches a smaller audience than the core five but at high intent.
 Build them once the workhorses are earning what they should, not before.
+Premature complexity in email infrastructure is its own problem: too many flows with bad logic are harder to audit than a few well-built ones.

 + + + + + + + +